microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 Localization here happens by having the hosting device (User) create an `ISpatialCoordinate` backed by an Azure Spatial Anchor, it will then pass this coordinate to every spectating device requesting it.

 1. `SpatialAnchorsCoordinateLocalizationInitializer` will configure a SpatialAnchorsLocalizer using the appropriate Azure settings.
-2. The hosting (User) device will be instructed to create a localization session, and in turn create (if needed) an Azure Spatial Anchors `ISpatialAcoordiante`.
+2. The hosting (User) device will be instructed to create a localization session, and in turn create (if needed) an Azure Spatial Anchors `ISpatialCoordinate`.
 3. The Id of this coordinate will then be communicated to the spectating device.
-4. The spectating version of SpatianAnchorsLocalizer will go ahead and run an ASA discovery session until this coordinate is located.
+4. The spectating version of SpatialAnchorsLocalizer will go ahead and run an ASA discovery session until this coordinate is located.
 5. Once the discovery session locates the coordinate, both sessions are completed.

 ### Marker Visuals and Marker Detection (QR Codes and ArUco Markers)